 Human enhancement ethics.
 Is human enhancement ethical?
 How can you asses the impact of human augmentation technologies?
 Incl. current debate on this topic!

-By the way, I have written an extensive article about human enhancement, and also about technologies (like genetic modification and drugs), research, and movies. 🤖
+By the way, I have written an extensive article about human enhancement, and also about technologies, and research.

 Ethics of human enhancement